Ear candling: Safety and effectiveness

-Edzard Ernst has published critically on the subject of ear candles, noting, "There is no data to suggest that it is effective for any condition.
+Professor of Complementary Medicine Edzard Ernst wrote about ear candles: "There is no data to suggest that it is effective for any condition.
 Furthermore, ear candles have been associated with ear injuries.
 The inescapable conclusion is that ear candles do more harm than good.
 Their use should be discouraged."

 According to the US Food and Drug Administration (FDA), ear candling is sometimes promoted with claims that the practice can "purify the blood" or "cure" cancer.
-Health Canada has determined the candles have no effect on the ear, and no health benefit; instead they create risk of injury, especially when used on children.
+Health Canada has determined the candles do not affect the ear, and provide no health benefit; instead, they create a risk of injury, especially when used on children.
 In October 2007, US FDA issued an alert identifying ear candles (also known as ear cones or auricular candles) as "dangerous to health when used in the dosage or manner, or with the frequency or duration, prescribed, recommended, or suggested in the labeling thereof ... since the use of a lit candle in the proximity of a person's face would carry a high risk of causing potentially severe skin/hair burns and middle ear damage."

 A 2007 paper in the journal Canadian Family Physician concludes:

 A 2007 paper in American Family Physician said:

-The Spokane Ear, Nose, and Throat Clinic conducted a research study in 1996 which concluded that ear candling does not produce negative pressure and was ineffective in removing wax from the ear canal.
-Several studies have shown that ear candles produce the same residue when burnt without ear insertion and that the residue is simply candle wax and soot.
+The Spokane Ear, Nose, and Throat Clinic conducted a research study in 1996, which concluded that ear candling does not produce negative pressure and is ineffective in removing wax from the ear canal.
+Several studies have shown that ear candles produce the same residue — which is simply candle wax and soot — when burnt without ear insertion.